OutOfSyncStudios/logstash-relay/README.md

 #### [Usage](#embedded-usage)
 <a name="embedded-usage"></a>
-Within your library or application, add the following code:
+Within a library or application, add the following code:

 ```js
 const LogstashRelay = require('logstash-relay');